 Most fixtures have reflective material on the sides or are shaped to help direct the light and heat down into the tank.
 Other fixtures are open with a wire cage around where the bulb goes to heat all around the fixture.

 Aside from direct sunlight (not filtered through a window), there are a couple of different sources that give off invisible ultraviolet rays.
 Special fluorescent bulbs that fit into fluorescent fixtures give off varying levels of UVA and UVB rays.
 These full-spectrum bulbs run out of the UV rays before the lights actually burn out, so these need to be replaced per the manufacturer's recommendation, which is usually every six months.

 Bearded dragons need an 8 to 10 percent output of UVB rays, which should be clearly marked on the bulb packaging.
-These bulbs are to be placed six to eight inches from where your beardie can sit or climb in order to soak in the rays.
+These bulbs are to be placed overhead and no more than 10 inches from where your beardie can sit or climb in order to soak in the rays.
 Make sure the bulb is not placed on a plastic, plexiglass, or glass surface.
 These types of substances will block the rays from penetrating through to the reptile.
 Newer research also shows that the typical metal mesh screen commonly used for the tops of reptile tanks block a significant amount of UVB rays as well.

 You'll probably need a ballast for your full-spectrum fluorescent bulb unless you decide to go with a compact fluorescent bulb.
 Some of these fixtures are dual-purpose and also have sockets for incandescent or halogen bulbs all mounted on one fixture.
 These dual-purpose fixtures are ideal for small spaces, but make sure the fixture can handle the heat wattage you need otherwise it might melt the fixture.